 We want our children to develop a love for mathematics from the moment they enter into our school.
-Our curriculum is based on a ‘teaching for mastery’ approach where children develop their understanding and fluency by experiencing concrete, pictorial and abstract representations of concepts.
+Our curriculum is based on a ‘teaching maths for mastery’ approach where children develop their understanding and fluency by experiencing concrete, pictorial and abstract representations of concepts.
 We give children time to practice key skills and processes; encourage them to look for patterns, make connections and reason; and enable them to move onto applying their skills to solve more complex problems.
-We use a ‘Do It’, ‘Twist it’ and ‘Solve it’ approach.
+We use the Maths — No Problem! programme which is endorsed by the Department for Education, NCETM and Ofsted.

 “Children’s chances of success are maximised if they develop deep and lasting understanding of mathematical procedures and concepts.”
 NCETM